sato3238/pot-sdk-doc/Set_Package_name_Windows10.md

 ![01-rename-second-level](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/03-naming/01-rename-second-level.png)

 Firstly you can rename the `demo` group name with your own.
-You can do as follows:
+You can do it as follows:
 > * Click the `demo` folder
 > * Click the right button
 > * Select `Refactor > Rename` or press `Shift + F6`